Namibia Nature Foundation

 Unleashing the Power of Paws – Celebrating MEFT’s K9 Unit

 A dedicated team of canine heroes is making waves in the fight against wildlife crime.
-This dedicated team of highly trained dogs and their handlers have become a necessity in the country’s conservation efforts, particularly in protecting the endangered free-roaming black Rhino.
-Their efforts are not just about patrolling the vast landscapes; however, they are strategically dismantling poaching operations before they can even take place.
+This team of specially trained dogs and their handlers have become a necessity in the country’s conservation efforts, particularly in protecting the endangered black Rhino.
+Their efforts are not just about patrolling the vast landscapes;, in collaboration with intelligence and investigation units, they are strategically combatting poaching operations many times before they can even take place.

 The K9 unit’s expertise extends beyond tracking poachers; they are also highly effective in detecting concealed weapons.
-To date, the K9 teams have uncovered 401 concealed weapons, including 44 unlicensed firearms.
+Uncovering over 400concealed weapons, including unlicensed firearms.
 These discoveries are primarily made through meticulous vehicle searches at checkpoints, adding another layer of security in the fight against poaching.
 Each weapon seized is a potential life saved, making the K9 unit an indispensable part of Namibia’s conservation strategy.

 The K9 unit’s reach extends beyond just government-managed protected areas.
 They have become a crucial resource for black rhino custodians across Namibia, many of whom lack dedicated anti-poaching units.
-This service, offered without financial compensation, underscores the Ministry of Environment, Forestry and Tourism’s (MEFT’s) commitment to safeguarding Namibia’s wildlife heritage.
-By supporting these vulnerable custodians, the K9 unit plays a pivotal role in the broader conservation landscape, ensuring that rhinos are protected even in the most remote areas.
+This service, offered without financial compensation, underscores the Ministry of Environment, Forestry and Tourism’s (MEFT’s) commitment to safeguarding Namibia’s wildlife heritage and . play a pivotal role in the broader conservation landscape, even in the most remote areas.

-With enhanced support from the ReWild project, the K9 unit has ramped up routine patrols, transforming them into highly strategic operations.
+Established with funding from the international bureau of narcotics and Law enforcement (INL) with enhanced support from the ReWild project (2023/2024), the K9 unit ramped up routine patrols, transforming them into highly strategic operations.
 Their increased presence in protected areas has proven invaluable, particularly during times of heightened criminal activity.
-These patrols, backed by real-time intelligence, have led to a remarkable number of arrests – 55 in total.
-What makes this achievement even more noteworthy is the fact that many of these arrests were preemptive, stopping poachers before they could harm a single rhino.
+These patrols, backed by real-time intelligence, have led to a remarkable number of arrests.
+What makes this achievement even more noteworthy is the fact that many of these arrests were pre-emptive, stopping poachers before they could harm a single rhino.

 Beyond their on-the-ground achievements, the K9 unit is also breaking new ground in data collection.
 With support from the North Carolina Zoo and J Crafter (formerly Invictus K9 and now Working Dogs for Conservation), the unit has undergone SMART training, equipping them with cutting-edge tools for data collection and analysis.
-The June feedback report marked a milestone as the first to be produced using SMART technology, despite some initial teething problems.
 This innovative approach to data collection is not only a first for Namibia but also sets the foundation for future K9-specific data modelling on a global scale.

 The Ministry of Environment, Forestry and Tourism (MEFT) K9 unit is more than just a team of dogs and handlers; they are a symbol of Namibia’s unwavering commitment to conservation.
 Their work, from preventing poaching to innovating in data collection, has created real, measurable impact on the ground.
-As they continue to protect Namibia’s wildlife, particularly the endangered black rhino, their story serves as an inspiring example of what can be achieved when determination, innovation, and collaboration come together.
+As they continue to protect Namibia’s wildlife, from pangolin to rhino, their story serves as an inspiring example of what can be achieved when determination, innovation, and collaboration come together.
+Continued support is needed to keep these teams mobile and able to respond to incursions and incidents rapidly.

 The NNF’s combatting wildlife crime projects (CWC) aim to support in capacitating our partners in the fight against the illegal wildlife trade.
 Partners such as the Ministry of Environment and Tourism Namibia (MEFT), BRTT through the Rooikat Trust (RT), Namibia Revenue Agency-NamRA and Save the Rhino Trust Namibia.